Financial-Times/x-dash/docs/get-started/working-with-x-dash.md

 # Working with x-dash

-The project repository is a monorepo.
-This means all of the tools, public packages and components are kept in one place and can be worked upon concurrently.
+The project repository is a monorepo which means all of the tools, packages and components are kept in one place and can be worked upon concurrently.

 ## Repository structure

-The repository uses a directory structure to group related code together.
-UI components are stored in the `components` directory, documentation files in the `docs` directory, additional public packages in the `packages` directory and tools aid working with x-dash in the `tools` directory.
+The repository groups related code together in directories.
+UI components are stored in the `components` directory, documentation files in the `docs` directory, additional public packages in the `packages` directory and tools to aid working with x-dash are in the `tools` directory.

 ```
 ├ components/